DigitexOfficial/api-docs/source/index.html.md

 In case of an error the value of `status` will be set to `REJECTED` and `errCode` will contain the appropriate error code.

-> Example of a conditional order cancellation:
+> An example of a response to conditional order cancellation:

 ```javascript
 {